fadeouter/feedlyweb/README.md

 ## Features:
 * interface tweaked to use on mobile phones
-* external links open in a separate window with navigation close buttons
+* external links open in a separate window with nav and close buttons
 * other benefits from using web version of Feedly

 ## Getting started